dippysan/hass-fe/README.md

 * Cover - Garage doors
 * Group - Control groups the same as switches
 * Light - On, off, brightness, color
+* Sensor - No controls just shows the friendly name and state
 * Switch - On, off
 * Vacuum - On, Off, Battery Status
 * Weather - Right now it is tied to dark sky